drowrin/orpheus/README.md

 A library containing common data formats between the other project parts.
 Generally used for serde struct definitions for custom files, so that Orpheus can read a file that Lyre generated.

-### Generated

-All content created by lyre will go in the `/generated` directory.
-This is the primary directory that Orpheus reads from.
-It is ignored by git, as it is essentially full of build artifacts.

 ## Technology Used